-MALS-12 again proved worthy of recognition, as they were the recipients of the Donald E. Davis Award, presented by the Marine Corps Aviation Association for MALS of the Year in 2012, 2014, and most recently in 2018.
+MALS-12 again proved worthy of recognition, as they were the recipients of the Donald E. Davis Award, presented by the Marine Corps Aviation Association for MALS of the Year in 2012 and 2014.

 INBOUND CHECKLIST

 Upon notification of orders to MCAS lwakuni: